All Episodes

 It's very common for a brother and a sister to have similar facial features.

-Also, yeah, the, it's like, I guess I don't understand how the software worked, but like it says that it's a 73% met.
+Also, yeah, the it's like I guess I don't understand how the software worked, but like it says that it's a 73% met.

 Yeah, exactly.

-This is, yeah, this is like dumb.
+This is, yeah, this is like dumb, you're right.

 I'm actually with Julian.